Pegu Club Cocktail Recipe

 Method

-1. Add gin, orange curaçao, lime juice, aromatic bitters, orange bitters, and cubed ice to a shaker.
+1. Add gin, orange curaçao, lime juice, aromatic bitters, and orange bitters to a shaker.

 Pin Recipe